Last Updated on

 In 2016, CySEC issued a statement discussing the corrective measures the agency mandated for IronFX:

-Following the issuance of financial penalties on IronFX for non-compliance relating to the withdrawal of client funds and bonus promotions, the firm is subject to supervisory checks to ensure it implements the corrective measures needed to uphold full trader protection.
+Following the issuance of financial penalties on IronFX for non-compliance relating to the withdrawal of client funds and bonus promotions, the firm is subject to supervisory checks to ensure it implements the corrective measures needed to uphold full investor protection.

 – CySEC spokesperson